raspberrypilearning/how-are-you/en/step_2.md

 ## Choose a Backdrop
 --- task ---

 + The current backdrop is little too plain!
-Fancy a different one?
+Why not choose a different one?
 Go to 'Choose a Backdrop'.
 There's loads in the gallery to choose from.

 ![Access Choose a Backdrop](images/choose-a-backdrop.png){:width="350px"}